Updated: March 25, 2017

 Other Flashlights To Consider

-This light has such impressive features, but those features are going to cost you.
+This light has such impressive features, but those features are going to cost you, it is certainly not cheap.
 Even more, it doesn’t come with many additional accessories, but if you are interested in those, you can buy them bundled.
 Among one of the more expensive lights on this list, I couldn’t help but rave about this one.
-Despite its very specific audience, it is definitely one worth the investment—for the right type person that is, and if its not for you, just continue to read the tactical flashlight review.
+Despite its very specific military audience, it is definitely one worth the investment—for the right type person that is, and if its not for you, just continue to read the tactical flashlight review.

 - Up to 2600 lumen turbo output